Pupil video: Spanish phonics: soft d

 CPD badge

-This Spanish scheme of work video introduces pupils to the soft /d/ sound — a gentler version of the English d that appears between vowels in Spanish words such as nada and dedo.
-The video helps pupils recognise and produce this subtler consonant accurately, building awareness of how Spanish sounds differ from English.
+In this Spanish phonics video, pupils are introduced to the soft ‘d’ sound, a gentler version of the English ‘d’ that appears between vowels in words such as ‘nada’ and ‘dedo’.
+The video supports pupils in recognising and producing this subtler consonant accurately, helping them understand how Spanish sounds differ from English.

 For copyright reasons, you may not screenshot this page.